MbuyiseloNtando/MbuyiseloNtando/README.md

 - ⚡ Fun fact: ...
 -->

-Airspace modelling and simulation trainee | Aspiring Data Scientist
+Airspace modelling and simulation trainee | Junior Data Analyst

+Junior Data Analyst with 2+ years of experience in data extraction, cleaning, analysis, visualisation and dashboard development.
+Skilled in Excel, Power BI, Python and SQL with ability to transform complex datasets into actionable insights.
+Strong analytical abilities with experience to communicate analytical insights and technical concepts effectively to cross-functional stakeholders.

 📍 South Africa 📧 Email: mbuyiselontando@outlook.com 🔗 LinkedIn: https://www.linkedin.com/in/mbuyiselo-xaba-59408a2bb/